lobre/ghosts/README.md

             Color of navbar on the web interface (default "#f1f1fc") -webnavtextcolor
-            Color of the navbar text on the web interface (default "#50596c")
+            Color of the navbar text on the web interface (default "#50596c") -metrics
+            Set to true to enable Prometheus metrics at /metrics

 ## Container parameters as labels